Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Not enough.

-He cleaned crime scenes.
-He cleaned up mistakes.
-He cleaned up after men with louder sins and smaller discipline.
+He cleaned up after men with louder sins and less discipline.

 But the one mess he never cleaned was the grief inside him.